X-rays Emission: a novel tool to detect Extensive Air Showers: Introduction

 which depends only on the magnetic field strength, $B=\| \vec{B} \|$, electron energy and pitch angle.
 For typical strengths of the geomagnetic field $\sim \qty{0.5}{G}$, electrons with energies of tens of \unit{MeV} emit in the radio band, $\unit{GeV}$-electrons in the optical, and high-energy (HE) electrons with $E \gtrsim \qty{100}{GeV}$ in the X-ray band.
-Hence, the X-rays emission is of particular interest as it probes the early stages of the EAS development, when secondary electrons are on average more energetic.
+Hence, the X-ray emission is of particular interest as it probes the early stages of the EAS development, when secondary electrons are on average more energetic.

-The purpose of this work is to estimate the X-ray signal from EAS that a high-altitude detector could observe.
-Following the approach of \cite{cummings2021modeling1,cummings2021modeling2} developed for the EAS's Cherenkov emission, we will derive a differential expression for the number of X-ray photons emitted per unit length (grammage) and per unit of photon energy (c.f. \S~\ref{sec:computational_approach}).
-Then, we will use EAS's electron distributions to estimate the footprint of the area illuminated on the detection plane (c.f. \S~\ref{sec:fluxes}), estimating the expected fluxes at the detector.
-Finally, we will use this information to provide an estimate of the aperture and event rate of a simplified detector at high altitude (c.f. \S~\ref{sec:acceptance}).
-Conclusions will be presented in Section \S~\ref{sec:conclusions}.
+The purpose of this work is to estimate the X-ray signal from EAS that could possibly be observed by a detector at high altitude.
+In Sec.~\ref{sec:computational_approach} we will derive a differential expression for the number of X-ray photons emitted per unit length (grammage) and per unit of photon energy, following the approach of \cite{cummings2021modeling1,cummings2021modeling2} developed for the EAS's Cherenkov emission.
+In Sec.~\ref{sec:fluxes}, we will use the EAS's electron distributions to estimate the footprint of the area illuminated on the detection plane and the expected fluxes at the detector.
+Finally, in Sec.~\ref{sec:acceptance}, we will use this information to provide an estimate of the acceptance and event rate of a simplified detector at high altitude.
+Conclusions will be then presented in Sec.~\ref{sec:conclusions}.